-5 fitness apps that you'll actually use for New Year's resolutions
+Best New Year's resolution apps for Android for 2018

 Sworkit Lite

-Sworkit brings you circuit training in bite sized pieces.
-Sworkit is designed to fit into your schedule, which means that you can set how long you'd like to workout—whether you've got a full hour to spare, or just 5 minutes.
+Sworkit brings you circuit training in bite-sized pieces.
+Sworkit is designed to fit into your schedule, which means that you can set how long you'd like to workout—whether you've got a full hour to spare or just 5 minutes.
 They have pre-made workouts in 4 main categories: Strength, Cardio, Yoga and Stretching.
-You also have the ability to build your own personalized workout from dozens of exercises, or copy a popular workout from one of their lists.
+You also have the ability to build your own personalized workout from dozens of exercises or copy a popular workout from one of their lists.
 There are over 160 exercises to choose and build with, and over a dozen workouts you can copy and customize.
 If you choose from the Sworkit workouts you have several options like what part of the body to focus on, and how long you'll be going for.
-During the workout you'll get a video of each exercise to help ensure you have proper form.
+During the workout, you'll get a video of each exercise to help ensure you have proper form.

-Sworkit Lite is the free version of the app, and is fantastic in it's own right.
+Sworkit Lite is the free version of the app and is fantastic in its own right.
 You can also pick up Sworkit Pro for $2.99 which gives you more exercises, the ability to save more custom workouts, adjustable interval lengths between exercises, a complete workout history, and the ability to sync with MyFitnessPal or Google Fit.
-This app is fantastic for anyone with a busy schedule, since it's designed to get you workouts in just five minutes.
+This app is fantastic for anyone with a busy schedule since it's designed to get your workouts in just five minutes.
 If you're just getting started, this is a great place to get moving with.

-Fitness definitely doesn't have to be difficult when it comes to keeping track of things, or getting started.
+Fitness definitely doesn't have to be difficult when it comes to keeping track of things or getting started.
 You're supposed to sweat while working out, not beforehand!
-Hopefully these apps can help to track your fitness, and help you to meet all of your goals whether you're just getting started, or you're well on your way.
+Hopefully, these apps can help to track your fitness and help you to meet all of your goals whether you're just getting started, or you're well on your way.
 So what do you think, did we hit the nail on the head or are we missing a few?
-Let us know in the comments.
+Let us know in the comments!

+Updated January 2018: We've added Beachbody on Demand to this list of awesome apps!

 Reader comments